Saturday, June 5, 2021

 Tom is a surveyor with the Nadeau Land Surveys: Portland

-Tom Blake, curator at the New Gloucester Historical Society, and a professional surveyor with the Nadeau Land Surveys: Portland Maine Land Surveyors, was excited for the opportunity to utilize the high-resolution digital map files to conduct a comparison of where the 1910 survey matches up with today's remnants of the PLI right-of-way.
+Tom Blake, curator at the New Gloucester Historical Society, and a professional surveyor with the Nadeau Land Surveys: Portland Maine Land Surveyors was excited for the opportunity to utilize the high-resolution digital map files to conduct a comparison of where the 1910 survey matches up with today's remnants of the PLI right-of-way.
 Here is Tom's report and his accompanying photographs.
 This blogger also added some screenshots of Maine Lidar maps that use the Maine Geographical Survey Lidar Web App.
 You can make out the old PLI right-of-way on many portions of the more remote areas.
 The right-of-way does not show up where the ground has been reworked during construction or where the right-of-way may have been "turned into" a named road or unnamed side road.
-There are sections that show up quite nicely.
+Sections that show up quite nicely.
 Some vintage photos from the days the line was being constructed or while in operation were also added.
 Enjoy :)

 Interurban Profile Survey Comments 11-15-2020